Seafood Boil

 • Fresh, fiery, and flavorful.
 This New Orleans seafood boil recipe has the perfect balance of flavors that coats every bite of the seafood with a rich buttery taste and a spicy kick from the Cajun seasoning.

 • Great for sharing.
 This dish is meant to be shared with family and friends during a casual summer gathering or a special occasion.
-Double or triple this seafood boil recipe to feed a crowd, and watch everyone dig in with their hands and enjoy a messy, delicious seafood feast!
+I love doubling or tripling this seafood boil recipe to feed a crowd, and watching everyone dig in with their hands and enjoy a messy, delicious seafood feast!

 • Quick and easy to make.
-Once you have all the ingredients ready, it only takes 30 minutes from start to finish to make a large pot of seafood goodness.
-Simply boil the seafood, mix with the Cajun butter sauce, and serve it on a large platter or even straight from the pot for an authentic experience.
+Once I have all the ingredients ready, it only takes 30 minutes from start to finish to make a large pot of seafood goodness.
+I simply boil the seafood, mix it with the Cajun butter sauce, and serve it on a large platter or even straight from the pot for an authentic experience.

 Ingredients